 THE ASSESSOR'S OFFICE IS CURRENTLY ACCEPTING ADDITIONAL VETERAN AND LOCAL OPTION ADDITIONAL VETERAN APPLICATIONS, FEBRUARY 1, 2014 THROUGH OCTOBER 1, 2014.

-FOR THOSE APPLICANTS ALREADY ON THE ABOVE LISTED PROGRAM, YOU WILL RECEIVE YOUR APPLICATION(S) IN THE MAIL
+FOR THOSE APPLICANTS ALREADY ON THE ABOVE LISTED PROGRAM, YOU SHOULD HAVE RECEIVED YOUR APPLICATION(S) IN THE MAIL

 FOR MORE SPECIFIC DETAIL OF THE PROGRAM, CLICK ON THE VETERAN LINK IN THE LEFT-HAND MARGIN OF THIS HOME PAGE OR CALL THE ASSESSOR'S OFFICE, 860.489.2222

 *****For most frequently asked questions and answers regarding the 2014 Revaluation click on the link in the left-hand margin.*****